kazhala/dotbare/README.md

 More discussions [here](https://stackoverflow.com/questions/1274057/how-to-make-git-forget-about-a-file-that-was-tracked-but-is-now-in-gitignore).

 `dotbare funtrack` does come with capabilities to temporarily untrack files, which will not actually remove the untracked files from other system.
-However, this is **NOT** recommanded way to untrack files, explained [here](https://www.git-scm.com/docs/git-update-index#_notes).
+However, this is **NOT** recommended way to untrack files, explained [here](https://www.git-scm.com/docs/git-update-index#_notes).

 - Default: list all tracked files and permanently untrack the selected files.
 Support multi selection.